 Time to CommitAlthough challenging, it wasn't a difficult decision to make; we’ve sold nearly everything we own, including our house, and have hit the road for an unforeseen period of time.
 Call it what you will: a sabbatical, a leave of absence, an early-mid-life crisis.
-Whatever you label it as, it’s simply taking control of our lives, stepping outside the ‘normal’ and getting on with living.
+Whatever you label it as, it’s simply taking control of our lives, stepping outside the ‘normal’ and getting on with living the lives we are fortunate enough to have.

 These Foreign Roads